 do-it is an online database of volunteer opportunities both in the UK and abroad.

 A website with current vacancies in UK charities including jobs in fundraising, management and international development.

 This website of current vacancies advertised in the Guardian newspaper has a search facility and a dedicated charities section.

 89 Albert Embankment, London SE1 7TP.
 Tel: 020 75826543.
 Fax: 020 75822423.
 E-mail: email@example.com

 REACH recruits people of all ages and backgrounds with professional career experience to expenses-only positions with UK voluntary organisations which need their expertise.

-NB: 2002 prices have been used for publications.
-Please check current prices before ordering.
+NB: Please check current prices before ordering.
 Telephone numbers are correct for dialing from within the UK.
 If calling from another country, first dial any necessary international code, then dial 44 for the UK, omit the first 0 of the number and then dial the remaining digits.